 Personal stress and poor personal organisation can result from difficulties in coping with a lack of structure and order in the work environment, or from being anxious to please and taking on too much.
 Some who are altruistic and trusting can feel let down and resentful of the system or colleagues.

-RCOG support for doctors in difficulty
+RCOG support for doctors

 Some doctors in difficulty find mentoring useful.
 The RCOG doesn’t provide a mentorship scheme, but has produced: